 While the integrated BRIHN framework has been developed for the global-scale threats of PBs and GCR, it can be adapted for other contexts as well.
 Most generally, the integrated framework can be used for analyzing the risk and resilience of any two interacting systems.
 The simplest adaptation of the framework would be for local-scale threats to human and environmental systems.
-The framework could, for example, be used to tell the story of the collapse of ancient civilizations, or of current populations threatened by local environmental systems.
+The framework could, for example, be used to tell the story of the collapse of ancient civilizations, or of current populations threatened by local environmental stressors.
+Other types of systems could also be used, such as technological or cultural systems.
 The integrated framework thus helps merge risk and resilience theory more generally than in just the case of global human and environmental system threats.